It is the season of the barren trees

 Sit, and let the tears fall in salty streams

-Across your streaked wearied face,
+Across your wearied streaked face,

 Taste the salt of tears and wail loud

-Across deaf space to the uncaring trees.
+Across deaf space to the caring trees.

 There is no pain to match yours